 “Before we started working with Watertight Marketing we were very reactive — if you could even call it marketing.
-Accredited Consultant, Kara Stanford, gave us focus, and then suggested we start the Masterplan programme.
+Certified Practitioner, Kara Stanford [Licensed 2014-19], gave us focus, and then suggested we start the Watertight Webschool companion courses.
 It’s been a highly positive and profitable process.”
 Mary Chapman, Director, Dragonfly Training

 Based in Penarth, South Wales, Dragonfly Training was established to offer teachers a more exciting alternative to the theory-based training so often found in schools.
 It was founded and run by former teacher Stephen Chapman in 1999.
 Now, the business operates in more than 50 countries, with over 250,000 teachers trained from more than 3,000 schools.

-After sharing their marketing frustrations with a fellow business owner, Dragonfly Training were referred to Watertight Marketing Accredited Consultant Kara Stanford in February 2017.
+After sharing their marketing frustrations with a fellow business owner, Dragonfly Training were referred to Watertight Marketing Certified Practitioner, Kara Stanford [Licensed 2014-19], in February 2017.
 Kara’s immediate suggestion was that they stepped back from what Mary described as the ‘crazy rush of delivery’ and gain some badly needed clarity.

 The challenge — and how Watertight Marketing helped

 It wasn’t that Dragonfly Training hadn’t tried marketing, the problem lay in focusing on tactics rather than having a strategy.
 As such, time was invested in social media with the only noticeable difference being what it cost them each month.

 At the same time the business was making the dangerous mistake of saying ‘yes’ too readily and falling into the ‘yo—yo marketing’ trap of constant delivery, and then frantically sending out brochures when things went quiet.